agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/05-beyond-basics/modules-and-imports/lesson.md

 Motoko allows you to split your code into multiple modules, where each module sits in its own file.
-These modules can then be used across your project, and even across projects.
+These modules can then be used across your entire project and even across different projects.

-To create a module, you create a file with the module name and put the `module` keyword in it:
+To create a module, create a file named after the module and put the `module` keyword in it:

 ```motoko
 // MyModule.mo